VulnerabilityHistoryProject/shepherd-tools/README.md

 * \-\-run: The script generated will be automatically run.
 * \-\-dir DIR: By default, migrate will automatically locate your "cves/" directory.
 This option will set the migration directory.
 * \-\-type TYPE: By default, migrate will touch .yml files.
 This options allows you to specify your own filename extension.
+* \-\-end REGEX: This option is only for when replacing text.
+If you would like to replace multiple lines, use this option and give it the regex of the line you would like to replace until.
+This line will not be replaced, but all lines above it will be.
 ###### Examples
 Initial generation of script:
 ```sh